neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

 }
 ```

-Before diving into these properties, let's take a look at the mental model for TypeScript smart contracts.
+Before diving into these properties, let's describe the mental model for TypeScript smart contracts.
 The way to think about how the smart contract we're building works is that when it's published to the blockchain we construct it, i.e. we call the equivalent of `new Token()`.
 Then for every invocation we use that one instance, so any changes to storage properties are persisted between invocations.
 In short, our smart contract follows the [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern).

 So, we can see that `mutableSupply` acts as persistent storage of the current supply in our smart contract.
 But what about `balances`?
 We initialize this property with the `MapStorage` [static](https://www.typescriptlang.org/docs/handbook/classes.html#static-properties) `for` property, which makes it read as "`MapStorage` `for` `Address` to `Fixed<8>`".
-(Note: we're using generic types here, take a look at the TypeScript [documentation](https://www.typescriptlang.org/docs/handbook/generics.html) for more info.)
+(Note: we're using generic types here, take a look at the TypeScript [documentation](https://www.typescriptlang.org/docs/handbook/generics.html) for more info.) `MapStorage` and its related classes `SetStorage` and `ArrayStorage` work identically to their `Map`, `Set` and `Array` counterparts, however they're optimized for persistent smart contract storage.
+In particular, the main difference is if we declared a `Map` property, the entire `Map` would be stored in one storage key of the smart contract, bounding the total possible size of the `Map`, whereas `MapStorage` stores each value in a separate key.

 We're also introducing the `Address` [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html) which is a special kind of `Buffer` that represents a NEO address.
-You'll see a few types like this in NEO•ONE smart contracts, they're designed such that it makes it difficult to use certain values incorrectly.
+You'll see a few types like this in NEO•ONE smart contracts, they're declared in a way that makes them difficult to use incorrectly.
 As a concrete example, you can't pass an arbitrary `Buffer` where an `Address` is expected which helps eliminate bugs.

-We initialize this property using `MapStorage.for<Address, Fixed<8>>()` which can be read as "MapStorage for Address to Fixed<8>". `MapStorage` and its related classes `SetStorage` and `ArrayStorage` work identically to their `Map`, `Set` and `Array` counterparts, however they're optimized for persistent smart contract storage.
-In particular, the main difference is if we declared a `Map` property, the entire `Map` would be stored in one storage key of the smart contract, bounding the total possible size of the `Map`, whereas `MapStorage` stores each value in a separate key.

 Finally, you may be wondering what the `Fixed<8>` type is.
 The `Fixed` [type](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases) has no impact on how the smart contract executes, but it does change how the automatically generated NEO•ONE client APIs function.
 All numbers in a NEO smart contract must be integers (up to 256 bits, to be precise), so typically we use an integer multiplied by a power of 10 to represent decimals.
 In this case, `Fixed<8>` is telling the compiler that this number actually represents a fixed point number with 8 decimal places.
 We use this information to automatically convert the integer value to the corresponding decimal value in the `BigNumber`s that are used in the client APIs.